JingDL/LeetCode/833FindAndReplaceinString.md

 #### My Solutions in Java
 ```
 /*
-    Intuitively, we may consider to process S from the right to the left, because changes made on the right does not change the index on the left.
+    Intuitively, we may consider processing S from the right to the left, because changes made on the right does not change the index on the left.
 However, this
     method copies a lot of substrings.

     If we process S from the left to the right.
 By using a StringBuilder, we only copy each character once.